algorealmInc/SwarmNL/README.md

 # SwarmNL

-**A library to build custom networking layers for decentralized applications**
+**A library to build custom networking layers for decentralized and distributed applications**

 SwarmNL is a library designed for P2P networking in distributed systems.
 It's lightweight, scalable, and easy to configure, making it perfect for decentralized applications.
 Powered by [libp2p](https://docs.libp2p.io/), SwarmNL simplifies networking so developers can focus on building.